MixinNetwork/developers.mixin.one/api/_docs/alpha-mixin-network/app-user.md

 order: 40
 ---

-Create a new Mixin Network user (like an normal Mixin user).
-You should keep PrivateKey which is used to sign AuthenticationToken and encrypt Pin for the user.
+Create a new Mixin Network user (like a normal Mixin Messenger user).
+You should keep PrivateKey which is used to sign an AuthenticationToken and encrypted PIN for the user.

 ###### POST /users